Sweats/Damned/Damned PTB changelog.md

 - When using the boltcutters on the chain, it now displays "Item Bolt Cutter used to cut a chain" instead of "used to loose a board"

+:nut_and_bolt: **V1.03 HOTFIX E (6/24):**

+☆ Rose Crimson Hotel ☆

+- Fixed fatshame spot that has a chance to occur with two casks that were randomized spawns
+- Moved an oven timer as it appeared to be floating due to the table it was ontop of not spawning (due to randomization)
+- Moved an ouija board from a pile of boxes as it had a chance to appear floating if the boxes it was on did not spawn (due to randomization)

+☆ Serenity Asylum ☆

+- Fixed an issue where a medical cabinet with a key on it were not reachable by normal means

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------